opencv/opencv/doc/js_tutorials/js_setup/js_setup/js_setup.markdown

 Building OpenCV.js with Docker
 ---------------------------------------

 Alternatively, the same build can be can be accomplished using [docker](https://www.docker.com/) containers which is often easier and more reliable, particularly in non linux systems.
-You only need to install [docker](https://www.docker.com/) on your system and we will use a popular container that provides a clean well tested environment with latest versions of all the necessary tools
+You only need to install [docker](https://www.docker.com/) on your system and use a popular container that provides a clean well tested environment for emscripten builds like this, that already has latest versions of all the necessary tools installed.

-As said, make sure [docker](https://www.docker.com/) is installed in your system and is up and running.
-The rest rest of the process is almost identical with the difference that here we use docker to call the commands.
+So, make sure [docker](https://www.docker.com/) is installed in your system and running.
 The following shell script should work in linux and MacOS:

 @code{.bash}
 git clone https://github.com/opencv/opencv.git